 And getting back to my belle France, there is so much to see and do!
 I have as said, taken advantage of having family in the Nord dept 59 of the Hauts de France region to visit some nice towns far from me.
-This has been the case of these 3 which I am given life to an older post on the cities of Albert, and Péronne.
+This has been the case of these 3 which I am given life to an older post on the city of Albert.
 Of course on the monuments ,they have their separate posts in my blog.
 This will be on the now usual from me black and white series ,no pictures.
+Therefore, this is Albert !!!
+Hope you enjoy the post as I.

 Let me take you into Albert in the Somme Dept 80 of Hauts de France.
 Albert as well in dept Somme 80 of Hauts de France.130 km from Paris but only 45 km from family base.
 Albert is close to the autoroute A1 connecting Paris to Lille on exit 13 and 14 as well as a train station TER on the line Rouen to Lille.